dynamicslab/hydrogym/README.md

 There are currently a number of main flow configurations, the most prominent of which are:

-- Periodic cyclinder wake at Re=100
+- Periodic cylinder wake at Re=100
 - Chaotic pinball at Re=130
 - Open cavity at Re=7500
 - Backwards-facing step at Re=600